EverlastingHopeX/EverlastingHopeX.github.io/docs/_posts/2021-10-21-kubernetes.markdown

 Each pod has one unique IP address.
 When a pod dies, a new pod will be created to replace it, and this new pod will obtain a new IP address.
 In that case, communication with pods need to be reconfigured every time one pod dies, which calls the need for service.

+## ReplicaSet

+A ReplicaSet manages the replicas of a pods.

 ## Service

 Different from pod, service's IP address is permanent.
 Each service will be attached to a set of pods, but life cycle of service is not connected